Somebody Needs You

 "Somebody Needs You" is a song written by Motown songwriter Frank Wilson.
 It was originally released as a non-album track by R&B duo Ike & Tina Turner on Loma Records in May 1965.
 In 1966, soul singer Darrell Banks reached the Billboard charts with his rendition.

+Release and critical reception

-Characterized by a "driving rock" melody, Cash Box described Ike & Tina Turner's single as a "Detroit styled throbber."
+"Somebody Needs You" was released on Loma Records in May 1965.
+Characterized by a "driving rock" melody, Cash Box described the single as a "Detroit styled throbber."

+The single "Somebody (Somewhere) Needs You" was released in the UK in December 1966.

 A live version was included on the album The Ike & Tina Turner Show Vol. 2 (Loma Records, 1967).
 The song later appeared on the compilation Finger Poppin'…The Warner Brothers Years (Edsel Records, 1988).
+It became very popular on the UK Northern Soul scene in the mid 1970’s (up to the present day) and original vinyl copies on the Loma label are sought after by Northern Soul record collectors.